polkascan/py-substrate-metadata-docs/docs/kilt-spiritnet/balances.md

 ---------
 ### ExistentialDeposit
  The minimum amount required to keep an account open.
+MUST BE GREATER THAN ZERO!

+ If you *really* need it to be zero, you can enable the feature `insecure_zero_ed` for this pallet.
+However, you do so at your own risk: this will open up a major DoS vector.
+ In case you have multiple sources of provider references, you may also get unexpected behaviour if you set this to zero.

+ Bottom line: Do yourself a favour and make it at least one!
 #### Value
 ```python
 10000000000000